Brandi Brandt

-Brandi Angela Brandt (born November 2, 1968) is an American model and actress, who was Playboy's Playmate of the Month for October 1987.
+Brandi Angela Brandt (born November 2, 1968) is an American model and actress, who was Playboys Playmate of the Month for October 1987.

 Early life

 Brandt was born on November 2, 1968, in Santa Clara, California, to Mike Brandt and drummer, percussionist, and vocalist, Brie Howard-Darling (née Berry).
 Her parents divorced in 1972 and she split her time with her mother in Los Angeles and her father in Sacramento, California.
 When Brandt was 12 years old, she met comedic actor Jon Lovitz, who at the time was in a Groundlings class with American Girls bandmate Hillary Matthews.
 Brandt and Lovitz became friends.

 Career

 Playboy

-At age 18, Brandt appeared as the Playmate of the Month and cover girl for the October 1987 Back To Campus issue of Playboy magazine.
-She also appeared in Playboy Blondes, Brunettes, Redheads magazine and on the cover with Debi Nicole Johnson and Sandra Wild.
+At age 18, Brandt appeared as the Playmate of the Month and cover girl for the October 1987 Back to Campus issue of Playboy magazine.
+She also appeared in Playboy's Blondes, Brunettes, Redheads magazine and on the cover with Debi Nicolle Johnson and Sandra Wild.

-She was the cover model for Playboy's August 1989 Women Of Wall Street issue and appeared on the cover of the March 1990 issue with Donald Trump.
+She was the cover model for Playboys August 1989 Women of Wall Street issue and appeared on the cover of the March 1990 issue with Donald Trump.
 An autographed copy of Playboy with Brandt and Trump on the cover sold at auction for $4,900.